KhandakerZoadPial/GopherTick/README.md

 *   **Slow-Consumer Protection:** This was a critical architectural lesson.
 I implemented a non-blocking `select/default` pattern for broadcasts.
 If a user’s network is slow and their buffer fills up, the system drops their specific packet instead of making the entire server wait.
 This ensures the stream remains "real-time" for healthy clients.

 ## The Performance Curve (Intel MacBook Pro)
 I didn't just want to see it work; I wanted to see it break.
-I built a custom, rate-limited load-testing tool (`cmd/loadtest`) to profile the system across different scales.
+I built a custom, rate-limited load-testing tool with the help of AI (`cmd/loadtest`) to profile the system across different scales.
 These results were captured on a 4-core Intel MacBook Pro.

 | Connections | Avg Handshake Latency | Peak Throughput | Verdict |
 | :--- | :--- | :--- | :--- |